amir-reza-azimi/shared-rules/management-leadership.md

 alwaysApply: false
 ---

-# Management and Leadership: Leading Direct Reports
+# Management and Leadership: Leading Direct Reportss

 A comprehensive guide for managing direct reports effectively, balancing empathy with boundaries, creating a culture of rigorous thinking, and conducting performance reviews that drive improvement.